Office of Financial Aid Code of Conduct

 Georgia Southern University participates in the William D. Ford Federal Direct Loan Program which includes the Direct Subsidized and Unsubsidized Student Loans, the Graduate PLUS Loans, and the Direct Parent PLUS loans.
 A small number of private loans are also processed for students on a need based case by case situation.
 In compliance with the requirements of the Higher Education Opportunity Act (HEOA, enacted August, 2008), the Office of Financial Aid adopts the following Code of Conduct as the formal guiding principles for student loans:

-- GSU and our employees will not enter into any type of revenue-sharing arrangement with any lender, guarantor or servicer.
+- Georgia Southern University and our employees will not enter into any type of revenue-sharing arrangement with any lender, guarantor or servicer.

 - Our students are not provided with any type of private loan preferred lender list.